- 2-hour evening shifts for at least six months from 6-7:30 a.m. or 6:45-8:30 p.m.

 About Degage Ministries

-Dégagé’s goal is to assure that every man and woman who is served knows that he/she is not alone.
+Dégagé’s goal is to assure that every person who is served knows that they're not alone.
 For those served at Dégagé, many of whom are homeless and low-income, the hardships can be overwhelming—loss of shelter, loss of employment, loss of a loved one, loss of control and loss of opportunity.
-For these reasons, Dégagé walks alongside its patrons, knowing that God works through people and community to bring light to a broken world.
+For these reasons, Dégagé walks alongside its patrons, knowing that God works through people and the Grand Rapids community to bring light to a broken world.

 What Others are Saying